-- (a) Vaccines needed: Hep A, Hep B, Typhoid - (b) Malaria Prophylaxis is recommended.
+- (a) Vaccines needed: Hep A, Hep B, Typhoid, COVID-19 - (b) Malaria Prophylaxis is recommended.
 Mosquitoes are common.
 Wear DEET containing insect repellent.
 Cover arms and legs and wear hat, especially at dawn and dusk.
 Use fan in room.
 Keep doors and windows shut.
-Use a pyrethroid containing spray in living areas during evening and night time hours.
+Use a Pyrethroid containing spray in living areas during evening and night time hours.
 ODOMOS is an Indian made mosquito repellent and it is very safe to use, smells good and as far as know, this works best, better than any Canadian product.
-Bed net can also be helpful but not necessary. - (c) Dukoral not routinely recommended when no cholera outbreak present, about 25% effective to prevent travellers diarrhoea, so take it if you want) - (d) Do not need rabies vaccine as long as not interacting with animals.
-DO NOT TOUCH / PET STRAY DOGS, ANIMALS. - (e) At ASSA, filtered water available in guest house and other locations.
+Bed net can also be helpful but not necessary. - (c) Dukoral vaccination, not routinely recommended when no cholera outbreak is present, about 25% effective to prevent traveller's diarrhoea, so take it if you want. - (d) Do not need rabies vaccine as long as not interacting with animals.
+DO NOT TOUCH / PET stray DOGS, ANIMALS. - (e) Masks will be provided in clinical areas.
+Bring your own masks for use outside of clinical areas. - (f) Hand sanitizers are available in each building at ASSA.
+You must use them before and after entering each building.

+- (g) At ASSA, filtered water is available in the guest house and other locations.
 If unsure, always ask if water is filtered.
 Do not drink tap water or use ice cubes.
 Brush teeth with filtered water and wipe plates clean of water before eating.
-Avoid street vendor foods, unfiltered water, food or beverages that use water that hasn't been boiled (ie soups, etc.)

-- (f) Wash your hands often with soap and water or, if hands are not visibly soiled, use a waterless, alcohol-based hand rub to remove potentially infectious materials from your skin and help prevent disease transmission. - (g) Keep feet clean and dry,and do not go barefoot.
+Avoid street vendor foods, unfiltered water, food or beverages that use water that hasn't been boiled (i.e. soups, etc.) - (h) Wash your hands often with soap and water or, if hands are not visibly soiled, use a waterless, alcohol-based hand rub to remove potentially infectious materials from your skin and help prevent disease transmission. - (i) Keep feet clean and dry, and do not go barefoot.
 It is customary and more or less a requirement to remove shoes / sandals, when you enter any building, that has been worn on the streets.
-It is recommended that you carry a pair of indoor sandals and change after you enter any building if you do not want to go barefoot indoors. - (h) Gloves for clinical use have been left behind for your use by previous students. - (i) Medications to bring:Advil, Tylenol, Benadryl, Imodium, re-hydration salts, personal prescriptions, anti-malarial, emergency antibiotics, mild laxative, Travel strength Probiotics, epi-pen if history of allergies. - (j) Masks will be provided in clinical areas.
-Bring your own masks for settings outside of clinical areas.
+It is recommended that you carry a pair of indoor sandals and change after you enter any building if you do not want to go barefoot indoors. - (j) Gloves for clinical use have been left behind for your use by previous students. - (k) Medications to bring: Advil, Tylenol, Benadryl, Imodium, re-hydration salts, personal prescriptions, anti-malarial, emergency antibiotics, mild laxative, Travel strength Probiotics, epi-pen if history of allergies.